larastudio/stedding/README.md

 Ensure you have:
 - A Hetzner Cloud API token (stored in `files/hetzner.ini`)
 - Ansible installed
-- The `hcloud` Python package for managing Hetzner Cloud resources
+- The `hcloud` Python package for managing Hetzner Cloud resources which you install running this playbook for the first time.

 ### Configuration